Lilly Singh: A Little Late and other ventures (2019–present)

-Activism

-Advocacy

-Singh expressed her support for the George Floyd protests, and attended one herself in Los Angeles.
-She was featured in a campaign fundraiser for the Joe Biden 2020 presidential campaign.
-Singh also expressed her support for the 2020–2021 Indian farmers' protest, in various social media posts.

-Philanthropy

-In 2017, Lilly Singh was announced as a UNICEF Goodwill Ambassador, to advocate for children's rights.
-She has led a campaign called "GirlLove", promoting girls to end girl-on-girl bullying.
-In July 2018, Lilly travelled to South Africa to meet the students of elementary schools who spoke against bullying and classroom violence.
+In 2024, Singh produced, wrote, and starred in the film Doin' It, directed by Sara Zandieh and premiering at South by Southwest, receiving mixed reviews from critics.
+The film was released in theatres on September 19, 2025.
+She is set to produce an adaption of the novel Arzu under her Unicorn Island Productions banner.
+In 2025, she launched a media network for social media content creators with South Asian descent, named Hyphen8.
+She also signed with United Talent Agency for representation.

 Public image

-Punjabi culture is frequently portrayed in her videos, which contain satires on people's complaints and prominent issues.
+Punjabi culture is frequently portrayed in Singh's videos, which contain satires on people's complaints and prominent issues.
 Her most popular video is Three Girls, One Elevator (ft.
 Zendaya & Winnie Harlow) which also promotes her women's empowerment campaign GirlLove, and her most popular series features her fictional parents, Paramjeet and Manjeet, both played by Singh herself, reacting to trending and controversial videos.
 She also frequently collaborates with celebrities on her videos.

-Allegations of cultural appropriation

 Singh has been accused of cultural appropriation of African-American culture by such publications as The Huffington Post, Bitch, ColorLines, and Vice.
-Anna Silman of The Cut accused Singh of appropriating both black and Indo-Caribbean culture on her channel because of her tendency to don a "blaccent", whilst making rap videos sporting chains and cornrows.
-Tayo Bero of Teen Vogue wrote that "[Singh] falls into a category of non-black people of color in entertainment who have built massive followings often by mimicking black culture and leaning heavily into black stereotypes."
+Anna Silman of The Cut accused Singh of appropriating both Black and Indo-Caribbean culture on her channel because of her tendency to don a "blaccent", whilst making rap videos sporting chains and cornrows.
+Tayo Bero of Teen Vogue wrote that "[Singh] falls into a category of non-black people of color in entertainment who have built massive followings often by mimicking black culture and leaning heavily into Black stereotypes."
 Rachna Raj Kaur and Radheyan Simonpillai of Now similarly criticized Singh's appropriation of black culture due to her use of braids, hip-hop slang and Caribbean accents.
-Singh has responded to the criticism, by stating her mannerisms are due to her upbringing, adding "all my friends from Scarborough [Toronto] act exactly like me."
+Singh has responded to the criticism by stating her mannerisms are due to her upbringing, adding "all my friends from Scarborough [Toronto] act exactly like me."